OpenIE-HelperCodes/FilterNumericalSentences/README.md

 # FilterNumericalSentences

-This is a helper code used while working on onre to filter required numerical sentences.
+This is a helper code used while working on ONRE(https://github.com/Open-NRE) to filter required numerical sentences.